-- 1. During the period 2025-2028, Estonia is allowed to deviate from and exceed the maximum growth rates of net expenditure as set by Council Recommendation C/2025/6559 to the extent that the net expenditure in excess of these maximum growth rates is not more than: - (i) the increase in defence expenditure in percent of GDP since 2021; - (ii) provided that the deviation in excess of the maximum growth rates of net expenditure does not exceed 1.5 percent of GDP. - 2.
-In the years after 2028, Estonia may still deviate from and exceed the maximum growth rates of net expenditure as set by a Council Recommendation in accordance with Articles 17 or 19 of Regulation (EU) 2024/1263, to the extent that the net expenditure in excess of these maximum growth rates is related to deliveries of military equipment contracted before end-2028 and remains within the overall cap mentioned above. - 3.
-In accordance with Article 22(7) of Regulation (EU) 2024/1263, the deviations from the maximum growth rates of net expenditure as set by the Council that are allowed by this Recommendation will not be recorded as debits in the control account of Estonia. - 4.
-In order to ensure correct recording of the additional expenditure Estonia is to include actual and planned data on total defence expenditure (COFOG division 02) and defence investment (COFOG division 02 P.51) and any expenditure to be financed by SAFE loans that are not covered in COFOG-02:
+- 1. During the period 2025-2028, Bulgaria is allowed to deviate from and exceed the maximum growth rates of net expenditure as set by Council Recommendation $C/2025/...^{10}$ to the extent that the net expenditure in excess of these maximum growth rates is not more than: - i. the increase in defence expenditure in percent of GDP since 2024; - ii. provided that the deviation in excess of the maximum growth rates of net expenditure does not exceed 1.5 percent of GDP. - 2.
+In the years after 2028, Bulgaria may still deviate from and exceed the maximum growth rates of net expenditure as set by a Council Recommendation in accordance with Articles 17 or 19 of Regulation (EU) 2024/1263, to the extent that the net expenditure in excess of these maximum growth rates is related to deliveries of military equipment contracted before end-2028 and remains within the overall cap mentioned above. - 3.
+In accordance with Article 22(7) of Regulation (EU) 2024/1263, the deviations from the maximum growth rates of net expenditure as set by the Council that are allowed by this Recommendation will not be recorded as debits in the control account of Bulgaria. - 4.
+In order to ensure correct recording of the additional expenditure Bulgaria is to include actual and planned data on total defence expenditure (COFOG division 02)

-8 Council Regulation (EU) 2025/... establishing the Security Action for Europe (SAFE) through the Reinforcement of the European Defence Industry Instrument.
+9 Council Regulation (EU) 2025/... establishing the Security Action for Europe (SAFE) through the Reinforcement of the European Defence Industry Instrument.
+10 Beforement and defence investment (COFOG division 02 P.51) and any expenditure to be financed by SAFE loans that are not covered in COFOG-02: